This hearty recipe is perfect for the cold, winter months. It pairs perfectly with potato puree.

 Heat some of the oil in a large, heavy (ovenproof) pot over medium heat.
 Season the short ribs with salt and pepper.
 Lightly dust the ribs all over with some of the flour.
-Making sure the oil in the pan is hot, place the ribs into the pot and sear about 3 or 4 minutes per side until very well browned.
-(DON’T OVERCROWD!
-If you over crowd, you’ll create steam and the ribs wont brown nicely).
-Transfer ribs to another platter.
+Making sure the oil in the pan is hot, place ribs in batches into the pot and sear about 3 or 4 minutes per side until very well browned.
+DON’T OVERCROWD!
+If you overcrowd, you’ll create steam and the ribs wont brown nicely.
+Transfer ribs to another plate.
 Lower the heat and add all the vegetables and herbs to the same pot and cook for about 10 minutes.
 Stir in tomato paste and continue to cook for another minute.

 Add the wine and bring to a boil.
-Cook for about 10 minutes to reduce.
-Reduce heat and add the broth.
+Cook for about 5 minutes then reduce heat and add the broth.
 Slowly add ribs to the pot, cover and place in the oven to braise for 2 1/2 hours.

 Carefully transfer the meat to a serving platter and keep warm.
 Strain the remaining liquid into a bowl to remove vegetables and herbs and pour the liquid back into the original cooking pot.
-Boil significantly to reduce.
+Boil to reduce.
 Taste for seasoning.
-If you prefer a thicker sauce, pour some of the remaining flour into the liquid while it boils and continue to beat mixture until thicker.
+If you prefer a thicker sauce, pour some filtered flour into the liquid while it boils and continue to beat mixture until thicker.
 Pour over ribs.
 Serve with potato puree and enjoy!